rust-lang/blog.rust-lang.org/content/cargo-cves.md

 +++
-layout = "post"
-date = 2022-09-14
+path = "2022/09/14/cargo-cves.html"
 title = "Security advisories for Cargo (CVE-2022-36113, CVE-2022-36114)"
-author = "The Rust Security Response WG"
+authors = ["The Rust Security Response WG"] weight = 1
 +++

 > This is a cross-post of [the official security advisory][advisory].
 The